amandamacgregor/Udacity-Data-Engineering/Data Modeling with Apache Cassandra/README.md

 My Cassandra project taught me that 'NoSQL' isn't better than SQL - it's just different.
 The skill is matching the tool to the requirement, not picking what's trendy."

-**"What's the biggest mistake you see teams make?"**

-"Picking Cassandra because it's 'web scale' when they have 10,000 users and unknown query patterns.
+Picking Cassandra because it's 'web scale' when they have 10,000 users and unknown query patterns.
 I learned this from my project: Cassandra requires discipline.
 You have to know your queries upfront and accept data duplication.

 If you're still figuring out what questions you need to answer, start with Postgres.
 Add Cassandra when you have proven scale problems AND stable queries.
-Most teams never get there - and that's okay."

 ## Project Structure